 For example, if the last four digits of the DOT code are 0203, that means that the tire was manufactured during the second week of the year 2003.

-One important point of RV tire safety is to always regularly check your RV tires (and your toad or tow vehicle tires!) for wear patterns such as cupping or uneven belt wear.
+One important point of RV tire safety is to always check your RV tires (and your toad or tow vehicle tires!) regularly for wear patterns such as cupping or uneven belt wear.

 You should immediately visit an RV tire specialty dealer at the very first sign of vibration, shimmy or fighting the wheel to keep your RV on the road.